Kubernetes

 To create a new Kubernetes operator from scratch, you need to complete two main tasks:

-- Defining custom resources for the operator to interact with.
-You'd typically use YAML for this purpose.
+• Defining custom resources for the operator to interact with, which extend Kubernetes by adding new Kubernetes API resource types.
+You’d typically use YAML for this purpose.

-- Writing operator code that tells the operator how to make requests to the Kubernetes API.
+• Writing operator code that means you write code against Kubernetes APIs to automate a particular application.
 You can do this using any programming language supported by the Kubernetes API.

 Note, however, that most people these days don’t develop operators completely from scratch.
 Instead, they rely on toolkits or SDKs that help to automate the process, such as the Operator Framework.